-Provisional data for 2010 indicates that the births in the United States declined by 3.0% from 2009 which fell by 2.7% from 2008.
-Although the provisional data is not yet available for 2011, we believe that births may have also declined in 2011.
-Further declines in births could have an adverse effect on our patient volumes and revenue.
+Provisional data for 2011 indicates that the births in the United States declined by 1.0% from 2010, which fell by 3.0% from 2009.
+Although the provisional data is not yet available for 2012, we expect that birth trends may have improved in 2012 as compared to the prior few years.
+However, any declines in births could have an adverse effect on our patient volumes and revenue.

-The Healthcare Reform Act may have a significant effect on our business.
+The Affordable Care Act may have a significant effect on our business.

-In March 2010, the "Patient Protection and Affordable Care Act," (the "Healthcare Reform Act"), was enacted.
-The Healthcare Reform Act contains a number of provisions that could affect us over the next several years.
-These provisions include establishing health insurance exchanges to facilitate the purchase of qualified health plans, expanding Medicaid eligibility, subsidizing insurance premiums and creating incentives for businesses to provide healthcare benefits.
+In March 2010, the Affordable Care Act was enacted.
+The Affordable Care Act contains a number of provisions that could affect us over the next several years.
+These provisions include establishing health insurance exchanges to facilitate the purchase of qualified health plans, expanding Medicaid eligibility, subsidizing insurance premiums and creating requirements and incentives for businesses to provide healthcare benefits.
 Other provisions contain changes to healthcare fraud and abuse laws and expand the scope of the Federal False Claims Act.

-The Healthcare Reform Act contains numerous other measures that could also affect us.
+The Affordable Care Act contains numerous other measures that could also affect us.
 For example, payment modifiers are to be developed that will differentiate payments to physicians under federal healthcare programs based on quality of care.
-In addition, other provisions authorize voluntary demonstration projects relating to the bundling of payments for episodes of hospital care and the sharing of cost savings achieved by providers organized as accountable care organizations under the Medicare program.
+In addition, other provisions authorize voluntary demonstration projects relating to the bundling of payments for episodes of hospital care and the sharing of cost savings achieved under the Medicare program.

-In October 2011, the Centers for Medicare and Medicaid Services ("CMS") issued a final rule under the Healthcare Reform Act that is intended to allow physicians, hospitals and other health care providers to coordinate care for Medicare beneficiaries through Accountable Care Organizations ("ACOs").
+In October 2011, the Centers for Medicare and Medicaid Services ("CMS") issued a final rule under the Affordable Care Act that is intended to allow physicians, hospitals and other health care providers to coordinate care for Medicare beneficiaries through Accountable Care Organizations ("ACOs").
 ACOs are entities consisting of healthcare providers and suppliers organized to deliver services to Medicare beneficiaries and eligible to receive a share of any cost savings the entity can achieve by delivering services to those beneficiaries at a cost below a set baseline and with sufficient quality of care.
 We will continue to evaluate the impact of the ACO regulations on our business and operations.